 6. Risks, including the ways in which risks are to be measured and managed

-The Trustees recognise a number of risks involved in the investment of the assets of the Scheme, and monitor these risks on a regular basis.
+The Trustee recognises a number of risks involved in the investment of the assets of the Scheme, and monitors these risks on a regular basis.
 The key identified risks are as follows: